The application for this year's Christmas Parade can be found on the parade page!

 Our membership form is now available on the contact us page.
-We also have a newsletter available in several locations around town, pick up a copy and see what's going on with us then mail in your form and join us as we plan various events.
+We also have a newsletter available in several locations around town, pick up a copy and see what's going on with us.

 Home is the ultimate value that all North Carolinians venerate.
 It is here that we were born, were raised, laughed and cried, made our friends, married, had our children and will ultimately die.
 Home is in our blood, it’s what we care for, it’s in our old houses, our churches, our towns; it is our sense of place.
 And so it is that a Bethel women’s group should be called “Hometown Bethel.”
 Small North Carolina towns are always filled with groups of energetic women, whether it is their Church Circle, Book Club or Bridge Club.
 Ever since the Bethel Round Dozen Club began in 1911, Bethel has had all of them and more.
 But none can compare to “Hometown Bethel.”